Perry Service Learning (PSL) is an elective for seniors at Perry High School

 Click here to learn more about upcoming volunteer opportunities.
 Students in PSL who participate in three extra service opportunities by the end of April can earn a reduced service requirement for the final grading period.

-Cincinnati Urban Plunge
+Chicago Urban Plunge

 "Never doubt that a group of thoughtful committed citizens can change the world.
 Indeed, it is the only thing that ever has."